-Clown loaches are beautiful fish.
-Their black and yellow stripes definitely make an impact.
-For those of you who don’t know, these fish do get quite large, and this means that they need a good deal of tank space to be happy.
+Clown loaches are beautiful fish with their black and yellow stripes.
+For those of you who don’t know, they can get quite large, and they need a good deal of tank space to be happy.

-You might be wondering how many clown loaches in a 55-gallon tank can fit comfortably.
+You might wonder how many clown loaches fit comfortably in a 55-gallon tank.
 Each adult clown loach requires 30 gallons of space so you could house one in a 55-gallon tank, but this is not recommended, as they are a schooling fish who should be kept in a group of at least five, which would mean a tank size of 150 gallons.

-You could, however, house up to four juvenile clown loaches in a 55-gallon tank, but this would only be for the short term.
-Once they grow to the adult size you would need to move them to a bigger tank based on the guideline of 30 gallons per fish.
+You could, however, house up to four juvenile clown loaches in a 55-gallon tank, but it should only be for the short term.
+Once they grow to the adult size, you need to move them to a bigger tank based on the guideline of 30 gallons per fish.

 How Many Clown Loaches Should I Get?